BionicReader/AsAboveAsBelow/README.md

 **Theme chosen: Under the Surface**

 ## **Game Overview**
-**Under the Surface** is a short adventure game inspired by the theme "Under the Surface" and games like *Deltarune*.
+**As Above As Below** is a short adventure game inspired by the theme "Under the Surface" and games like *Deltarune*.
 It follows the journey of a character who ventures underground to uncover a long-lost secret hidden beneath the surface.
 Along the way, players interact with quirky NPCs, overcome unique challenges, and confront an ancient guardian in a thrilling culmination.

 ---